gnokit/jotly-note/README.md

 ## 💡 How to Use

+- **Record Markdown Content**: Paste AI-generated markdown directly into notes - Jotly renders it beautifully with full formatting support.
-- **Create a Note**: Click on the ""Take a note..." area, type a title and content, and click "Done" or click outside the box to save.
+- **Create a Note**: Click on the "Take a note..." area, type or paste markdown content, and click outside to save.
-- **Edit a Note**: Simply click on any existing note to enter editing mode.
+- **Edit Markdown**: Click any note to edit the raw markdown or use AI enhancement for automatic formatting.
-- **Delete a Note**: Hover over a note and click the trash can icon.
-- **Search Notes**: Use the search bar in the header to find notes by meaning - semantic search understands the context of your query.
-- **Improve with AI**: Click the sparkles icon (✨) on any note to have your local AI model automatically improve its title and formatting.
+- **AI Enhancement**: Click the sparkles icon (✨) to have your local AI automatically improve markdown structure, add titles, and enhance readability.
+- **Search Markdown**: Use semantic search to find notes by content meaning, even within markdown formatting.
+- **Full Screen Mode**: Click the maximize icon to view markdown content in distraction-free fullscreen.
+- **Delete a Note**: Click the trash icon to remove unwanted notes.